Ty Davis-Price shatters career high in rushing yards to give LSU first ranked win of the year over Florida 49-42

 BATON ROUGE - Against Kentucky, LSU running back Ty Davis-Price set a new career high in rushing yards with 147.
 Saturday against #20 Florida, he set a new career high with a little extra cushion.

-The Baton Rouge native ran for 287 yards with three touchdowns in the Tigers' 49-42 win over the Gators.
+The Baton Rouge native ran for 287 yards, setting a new LSU single game record.
+Davis-Price also scored three touchdowns in the Tigers' 49-42 win over the Gators.
 It is the first ranked win of the season for LSU whose next three opponents are all ranked in the top 25.

+“I was just amazed at how well the offensive line did,” Davis-Price said postgame.

+“Those were big holes that I ran though.
+Shoutout to them, for working hard each and every day.
+It was a great win for the team.”

 Trending News